popovicialinc/gama/README.md

 1) Extract "platform-tools-latest-windows.zip" to a safe, permanent location — somewhere you won’t accidentally delete or move it later.

-2) Within the just-extracted folder, search for "adb.exe", right-click it and select "Copy as path".
+2) Within the "platform-tools" folder, search for "adb.exe", right-click it and select "Copy as path".
 This will be useful in just a moment.

 3) Search for "Edit the system environment variables"